 As a leading housing provider in the East Midlands, we already work across 23 local authority areas.
 We provide over 10,300 homes, most of them for affordable rent, which includes over 3,000 supported and sheltered homes.

-We’re ambitious and aim to not just build more homes, but to provide more help to individuals and to communities.
+We’re ambitious and aim to not just build more homes, but to improve existing homes and provide more help to individuals and to communities.
 Our corporate plan for 2020-23 sets out our vision and how we are working towards it.

-The Covid-19 pandemic has put new and unprecedented strain on our local communities and the after shocks are likely to last for many years.
+Over the last few years the Covid-19 pandemic and cost of living crisis have put new and unprecedented strain on our local communities and the aftershocks are likely to last for many years.
 At the same time, we know that local authorities and other support services are under immense pressure.
 With all this in mind, new partnerships will have a vital role to play in recovery and in helping our customers towards 'great tomorrows'.
 We already work with local authorities to provide housing.
 In some cases though we join forces to provide services – and we’re looking to do much more in this area.

 We have four main areas of focus.
 Click on the tabs below to find out more: